Sending Practice (Experimental)

 2: Message Prompt - how the message is presented to you before you key it

 How the message is given to you before you key it (at least one stays on).
-Use the to set the flashcard size, case and contrast, and the for the voice.
+Use the to set the flashcard size, case and contrast, the for the voice, and the for the Morse playback settings.

 Speech synthesis is not available.
 Open for details.